A Compound Decision Approach to Covariance Matrix Estimation: Numerical Results

-\item Model 2 (hypercorrelated): we generated a $\bs{\Sigma}$ that we call ``hypercorrelated'' because its parameters are in a sense dependent on each other, as we let larger standard deviations $\sigma_j$ and $\sigma_k$ correspond to larger $r_{jk}$.
-Specifically, we let the first $p / 2$ standard deviations equal 1, the last $p / 2$ equal 2, and the correlation matrix equal

-where $\bs{C}_{11}$ and $\bs{C}_{22}$ were $p/2 \times p/2$ compound symmetric matrices with correlation parameters 0.8 and 0.2, respectively, and $\bs{C}_{12}$ and $\bs{C}_{21}$ were $p/2 \times p/2$ matrices with entries equal to 0.4.
+Model 2 (hypercorrelated): we generated a $\bs{\Sigma}$ that we call ``hypercorrelated'' because its parameters are in a sense dependent on each other, as we let larger standard deviations $\sigma_j$ and $\sigma_k$ correspond to larger $r_{jk}$.
+Specifically, we let the first $p / 2$ standard deviations equal 1, the last $p / 2$ equal 2, and the correlation matrix have four $p/2 \times p/2$ blocks.
+The diagonal blocks were compound symmetric matrices with correlation parameters 0.8 and 0.2 and the off-diagonal blocks had entries equal to 0.4.
 As discussed in Section \ref{sec:proposed}, we expect that our proposed approach will be able to take advantage of the dependencies between the $\sigma_j$ and the $r_{jk}$, unlike the empirical Bayes approach of \citet{dey2018corshrink} that does not shrink standard deviations.

-\item Model 3 (dense-0.7): we generated a $\bs{\Sigma}$ where the correlation between all features was 0.7, in contrast to our sparse Model 1.
+Models 3 and 4 (dense-0.7 and dense-0.9): we generated a $\bs{\Sigma}$ where the correlation between all features were 0.7 and 0.9, in contrast to our sparse Model 1.
 Otherwise, we generated the standard deviations as in Model 1.

-\item Model 4 (dense-0.9): this setting was the same as Model 3 except with correlation parameter 0.9.
-This high level of dependence tests the robustness of the pairwise composite likelihood estimator \eqref{Gnd hat}.

-\item Model 5 (orthogonal): instead of generating $\bs{\Sigma}$ by specifying its correlation matrix, we randomly generated a $\bs{U}$ from the Haar measure on the space of all orthonormal matrices and a vector of eigenvalues $\bs{l}$ independently generated from $\mathcal{U}(1, 4)$.
+Model 5 (orthogonal): instead of generating $\bs{\Sigma}$ by specifying its correlation matrix, we randomly generated a $\bs{U}$ from the Haar measure on the space of all orthonormal matrices and a vector of eigenvalues $\bs{l}$ independently generated from $\mathcal{U}(1, 4)$.
 We then let $\bs{\Sigma} = \bs{U}^T\text{diag}(\bs{l})\bs{U}$.
 This simulation setting was used in \citet{lam2016nonparametric} and \citet{ledoit2019quadratic}.

-\item Model 6 (spiked): this setting was the same as model 5 except that $\bs{l}$ was a vector of eigenvalues where the first $3$ entries were 4,3,2 and the remaining $p - 3$ entries equaled 1, so that $\bs{\Sigma}$ was a spiked covariance matrix. \end{itemize}
+Model 6 (spiked): this setting was the same as model 5 except that $\bs{l}$ was a vector of eigenvalues where the first $3$ entries were 4,3,2 and the remaining $p - 3$ entries equaled 1, so that $\bs{\Sigma}$ was a spiked covariance matrix.